Prior to my youngest son’s birth, my wife and I flew cross-country to attend my law school class reunion. She was in her first trimester of pregnancy.

 Yet, it wasn’t until I ran across a news story about a rare air birth on a flight from Taipei to Los Angeles that I pondered the legal ramifications of such an event.

-In particular, what is the citizenship of a child born in the sky?
+In particular, what are the rules that govern the citizenship of a child born in the sky?

 The early reports indicated the birth took place over Canadian skies, although the plane made an emergency landing in Alaska.
 The mother was born in Taipei City.
 The father’s nationality was not disclosed.
 The airline was China Airlines, Taiwan’s largest airline.